 Hotspot Shield has a free product that it pushes more than most VPN providers when it comes to similar no-cost offerings.
-In fact, the Hotspot Shield homepage barely mentions the paid version.
 This makes sense when you consider that a large part of the company’s revenue comes from ads shown to users of the free service.

 Although it’s not promoted heavily on the website, you can find the Elite version in the Pricing tab, and this is the one we’ve been testing out.
-Up to five devices can simultaneously connect.
+Up to five devices can be connected simultaneously.

 Apps are available for Windows, MacOS, iOS, and Android.
 Users of the free version can, by default, only connect to the US server.
-While this may be okay for some, say those primarily wanting to unblock US sites, it’s less than ideal for others.
+However, if you want to access certain popular streaming sites, like Netflix, you’ll be greeted with an Elite plan payment wall.
 What’s more, bandwidth is capped at 500MB per day and the apps show ads from Hotspot Shield’s partners.
 A welcome feature from this provider is malware protection, but free users are only protected from known malware sites.

-The Elite version offers access to servers in 20 countries, including Japan, Hong Kong, and many European locations.
-Bandwidth is unlimited and users can enjoy an ad-free experience.
+The Elite version offers access to 2,500 servers covering 25 countries, including Japan, Hong Kong, and many European locations.
+Bandwidth is unlimited which is good news for torrenters, and users can enjoy an ad-free experience.
 You’ll also get enhanced malware protection against infected, phishing, and spam sites.